The Essential/Non-Essential Doctrine Debacle

 Unity is not merely the absence of disunity!

-As the following NT examples show, that principle holds true even when the beliefs are incomplete, immature or even defective.
-The early church, immature as it was in a great many ways, was not immune to this error in the implementation of their unity.
+As the following NT examples show, this principle holds true even when the beliefs are incomplete, immature or even defective.
+The early church, immature as it was in a great many ways, was not immune to this error in the attempts for unity.

-The first example of false unity not based in doctrine is the appointment of Barsabbas as the replacement Apostle after the death of Judas Iscariot::
+The first example of "false unity" (i.e., not based in doctrine) is the appointment of Barsabbas as the replacement Apostle after the death of Judas Iscariot::

 So they put forward two men, Joseph called Barsabbas (who was also called Justus), and Matthias.
 And they prayed and said, "You, Lord, who know the hearts of all men, show which one of these two You have chosen to occupy this ministry and apostleship from which Judas turned aside to go to his own place."
 And they drew lots for them, and the lot fell to Matthias; and he was added to the eleven apostles.